 New Urban Arts’ Annual Campaign makes our programs possible for the young people who need them.
 It supports almost a third of our budget.
 Our 2017 fiscal year goal is to raise $140,000.
 Please join the 350 individuals like you who contribute to our campaign.

-Over 85% of our students qualify for free or reduced lunch based on income guidelines.
-Over half live in neighborhoods where the family poverty rate is 34%, three times the national rate.
+Last year, we enrolled 736 students, 81% of whom qualified for free or reduced lunch based on income guidelines.
+Over 78% of those students live in census tracts where the family poverty rate is 34% — three times the national rate.
+85% of our students are young people of color.

 Our programs meet a vital need for quality arts programs for these young people.
 The National Endowment for the Arts has reported that low-income and minority youth now have half as much access to arts education as in 1982.
-Between 2002 and 2016, the number of art teachers in the Providence School District fell from 155 to 41.
+This is quite evident locally; between 2002 and 2016, the number of art teachers in the Providence School District fell from 155 to 41.

 Accordingly, since 2012 our enrollment has nearly doubled.
 Thanks to donors like YOU, we’ve been able to meet the growing need.
 Your gift to our Annual Campaign provides young people: